9 Day A Tale of China's Two Great Cities, Beijing & Shanghai

 A memorable day awaits!
 You will take a full day excursion to the Sacred Way of Ming Tombs and the Great Wall of China.

 Walk along the Sacred Way of Ming Tombs

-After lunch at a local restaurant, you take a scenic drive through the countryside and mountains to reach China's most renowned monument—the Great Wall.
+Lunch stop at a jade workshop.
+Afterwards, you take a scenic drive through the countryside and mountains to reach China's most renowned monument—the Great Wall.
 The wall was begun in the 5th century BC to keep out foreign invaders.
 Construction continued for centuries, eventually linking up the walls of the former independent kingdoms.
 The Great Wall meanders through China's northern mountain ranges from the Yellow Sea to the Gobi Desert—a distance of over 3500 miles!
 Chairman Mao once said "You haven't walked on the Wall, you haven't been a good Chinese".
 Today you will have ample time to climb a section of the Great Wall and to get a sense of the enormity of this ancient edifice.
 (B,L)

 In the morning, you visit the Temple of Heaven, the largest temple complexes in China and a paradigm of Chinese architectural balance and symbolism.
 One key element in China's architectural genius was the blending of the monumental with the delicate, and the Temple of Heaven is perhaps the finest expression of this mixing of near opposite.